iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 single elements already appeared while traversing the array.

 * Using those information to get the total number of triplets sub-sequences that are involved in the array.

+## Stack and Queue Related

+* The Stack data strcuture is widely use for:
+  * Reversing the order of element.
+  * Verifying the balance of rackets.
+  * Parsing expression tree.
+  * Reading the traversal of tree nodes.

+* The stack data structure have weird usage for:
+  * Identifying the nearest element that are immediate smaller/larger for the element at that array.
+    * See more at : `.\problems\Largest Rectangle`
+    * `.\problems\Min Max Riddle`

 ## Dynamic Programming Related